 An introduction to the study of crime, criminality and corrections in the context of contemporary Canadian society.
-The aim of the course is to promote critical thinking about official responses to crime.
+The course aims to explain the shifting causes and consequences of crime, including the changing profile of its victims and perpetrators, and to promote critical thinking about official responses to crime.